-It’s been a year but the phone industry stops for no pandemic and Apple’s newest device, the iPhone 12 series, is expected to be announced in the coming months.
+It’s been a year but the phone industry stops for no pandemic and Apple’s newest device, the iPhone 12 series is launching in just a few days.
 As always, there’s no shortage of educated guesses, analyses, rumours and leaks flying about potential features and how it will look.
 So, with that in mind, let’s dig in.

 iPhone 12’s specs